Varun-Sangwan/Navigation-using-flex/README.md

 Three page project to showcase the use of flex while creating navigation for a webpage along with other cool properties of CSS.

-hat to expect when you decide to take a look and run index.html
+What to expect when you decide to take a look and run index.html

 ### Desktop View